What is a PGCE course?

 You need qualified teacher status (QTS) to teach in most primary, secondary and special schools in England.
 You can get QTS through undergraduate or postgraduate teacher training.

-Find out more about qualified teacher status (QTS).
+Find out more about QTS

 Many teacher training courses also offer a postgraduate qualification, such as a PGCE, but you do not need one to teach.